-Hello and welcome to the Multi-Assistance Center (MAC) Clinic Resources Page!
+Hello and welcome to The Multi-Assistance Center (The MAC) Clinic Resources Page!
 SALSA hosts a variety of clinics at the MAC.
-Our current offerings are Wednesday Legal Advice Office Hours (by appointment only) and ABLE/ISM Clinics.
+Our current offerings are Wednesday Legal Advice Office Hours, as well as ABLE/ISM and Alternatives to Guardianships/Guardianships Presentations.
 Stay tuned for additional opportunities to assist families with special needs.

 The ABLE/ISM clinic will provide legal education to participants as well as an opportunity for limited consults with a volunteer attorney on two limited issues – Achieving a Better Life Experience (ABLE) Accounts and In-Kind Support and Maintenance (ISM).
 This resource page provides background about these two areas as well as an introduction to Special Needs Trusts, another tool your client may also be considering.
 In addition to the broad overviews, we’ve included helpful resources as linked attachments so that you can learn more about the issues we’ll be dealing with during the clinic.